worldline/ios-training/src/docs/swift/README.md

   - Force unwrap the optional using the *!* suffix.
 This should never be used as it bypasses null safety checks.

 ::: danger
 You should never force unwrap with the *!*.
-Use other unwrapping techniques.
+Use other unwrapping techniques instead.
 :::

 The following code illustrates null safety and how to use optional types: